 Kurt has handled 31 litigation matters to conclusion for Lorillard Tobacco in Madison County, Illinois.
 Of those 31 handled to conclusion, 22 were dismissed outright and another was dismissed based on a forum non conveniens defense.
 The remaining 8 were settled.
 He is currently representing Lorillard Tobacco in 10 active cases in this venue.

 Kurt won an FELA case in the United States Court of Appeals for the Seventh Circuit for longtime client Illinois Central Railroad Company.
 The Seventh Circuit then affirmed summary judgment.
 This victory was the third in a series of victories by Kurt's Illinois trial team for railroad clients in the United States District Court for the Central District of Illinois.
-The Seventh Circuit Opinion in Myers followed similar summary judgments in Campbell v.
-CSX Transportation, Inc. (Central District of Illinois) and McCann v.
+The Seventh Circuit Opinion in Myers followed similar summary judgments in other railroad cases, including McCann v.
 Illinois Central Railroad Company (Central District of Illinois).
 (2010)

 Kurt obtained another victory in Madison County for Norfolk Southern Railway Company.
 This case was an alleged diesel fume/exhaust exposure case asserted under the FELA against Norfolk Southern.
 The plaintiff was a locomotive engineer alleged to have been totally disabled from reactive airways disease, chemically induced asthma and other respiratory ailments.
 The case was tried for before Judge Kardis in Granite City, Illinois and resulted in a defense verdict.
 (2004)